MexrlDev/FlappyC0re/README.md

 | Options button | Pause/Resume (In Game) |

 ---
+## Added Options
+SFX - to lower/higher volume
+Audio Output - Tv/Headphones < headphones .. plug a headphone into your controller

+---
 ## Setup
 1. Get the release zip, or copy the lua/py from the source code from this repo
 2. In Pythonica/PyCode for mobile go to SetUp for mobile